mdang/ga-lessons/events-and-event-handling/LESSON.md

 Who has ever seen a pop-up box when loading or leaving a web page?
 What about changing a select box on a form and having the webpage automatically refresh without submitting anything?

 **We Do**
-What are the kinds of events do we have access to?
+What are the kinds of events we have access to?
 > Google “html dom events”

 List examples of most common DOM events that they will be interested in.
-They don’t need to know all of them, but know that these are the kinds of events accessible.
+They don’t need to know all of them, but know that these are the kinds of events available to be captured.

 Examples of websites and event handlers in action